Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/IaaS.md

 - *Flexibility* → resources (CPU, RAM, storage) can be scaled up or down quickly according to business needs.
 - *Faster Time-to-Market* → virtual environments can be provisioned quickly.
 Ideal for testing, development, or rapid deployment of new services and applications.
 It reduces provisioning and approval times inside the organization.
 - *Capital and resource optimization* → unused resources are dynamically shared across tenants, maximizing infrastructure efficiency.
 Better capital utilization compared to underused dedicated environments.
-- *Business Continuity* → built-in backup, snapshot, and high availability (HA) features ensure service continuity in case of hardware failures.
+- *Business Continuity* → built-in backup and high availability (HA) features ensure service continuity in case of hardware failures.
 Minimizes operational risk for critical applications.
-- *Multi-Layer Security* → tenant isolation through VLANs, integrated firewalls, and hypervisor-level separation.
-Data encryption in transit and at rest, with centralized authentication (LDAP/SSO).
-Logging and auditing for full traceability of user actions.